The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

-  Most portable pianos don’t come with a stand of any kind, and only include a small plastic sustain pedal (footswitch).
-So with portables models, you’ll likely to spend more money on additional accessories than with console models.
+Most portable pianos don’t come with a stand of any kind and only include a small plastic sustain pedal (footswitch).
+So with portable models, you’ll likely to spend more money on additional accessories than with console ones.

 When it comes to stands, you basically have two options.

-One is to buy a portable Z- or X-type stand that are portable and easy to put in storage when not in use.
-Such stands are usually collapsible and adjustable, which makes them even more versatile.
+The first is to buy a portable Z- or X-type stand that is portable and easy to stow when not in use.
+Such stands are usually collapsible and adjustable, making them even more versatile.

-The second option is to buy a furniture-style stand that manufacturers often offer for particular models (usually portable ones).
+The second option is to buy a furniture-style stand that manufacturers often offer for their portable digital pianos.
 Such stands are sturdier than X-type stands and best suited for home use.

-They’re quite easy to move around, but you probably wouldn’t use them for gigs as they’re still not as portable as X-style stands.
+They’re easy to move around, but you probably wouldn’t use them for gigs as they’re not as portable as X-style stands.

-When it comes to piano pedals, there’re three options that you may want to consider.
+When it comes to piano pedals, there are three options to consider.

 The first one, is to use the sustain pedal that comes with your instrument.

-Most entry-level digital pianos come with one of those flimsy plastic footswitches that don’t look or feel anything like an acoustic piano pedal.
-But it still does its job, and for a beginner, it would probably be a satisfactory solution.
+Most entry-level digital pianos come with a flimsy, plastic footswitch that feels nothing like an acoustic piano pedal.
+But it still does its job, and for a beginner, it would be a satisfactory solution.

-On the other hand, if you’re a more experienced player and want a more substantial and realistic sustain pedal you may want to consider a piano-style chrome pedal that feels and looks similar to a real piano pedal.
+On the other hand, if you’re a more experienced player and want a more substantial and realistic sustain pedal, you may want to consider a piano-style chrome pedal that feels and looks like a real piano pedal.

-Luckily they aren’t very expensive, and I always recommend checking the M-Audio SP-2 out, which has proven to be a high-quality sustain pedal that will work with any digital piano or keyboard that has a sustain jack (pretty much all of them have).
+Luckily they aren’t very expensive, and I always recommend the M-Audio SP-2, which has proven to be a reliable, high-quality sustain pedal that will work with any digital piano or keyboard with a sustain jack (most of them have one).

-Those who don’t just need a sustain pedal (the most used pedal), but all three pedals found on an acoustic piano (sustain, soft and sostenuto) should take a look at 3-pedal units that some manufacturers offer for their portable pianos.
+Those who don’t just need a sustain pedal (the most used piano pedal), but need all three pedals found on an acoustic piano (sustain, soft, and sostenuto), should consider buying a 3-pedal unit that manufacturers offer for their digital pianos.

-Choosing a good pair of headphones for your digital pianos is probably as important as choosing a digital piano itself, especially if you’re going to be spending a lot of time using them.
+Choosing a good pair of headphones for your digital pianos is probably as important as choosing a digital piano itself, especially if you’re going to spend a lot of time using them.

-It’s your headphones that will deliver the sound and if they are one of those crappy $15 no-names, you won’t be able to experience the full richness and depth of sound and enjoy your playing as much.
+It’s your headphones that deliver the sound, so if they are one of those subpar, generic $15 ones, you won’t experience a full and rich depth of sound or enjoy your playing as much as you could.

-A good pair of headphones, on the other hand, will provide a clear and detailed sound that onboard speakers cannot offer.
+A good pair of headphones, on the other hand, will provide a clear and detailed sound that onboard speakers can’t offer.

-You can find a detailed guide on how to choose the best headphones for your digital piano here.
+Check out our guide to learn how to choose the best-sounding headphones for your digital piano.

 Alright, you’ve bought a digital piano, but you need to sit on something, right?

-There’re a variety of options available on the market today, so it’s relatively easy to find the one that catches your eye and fits your budget.
+There are a variety of options on the market, so it’s relatively easy to find the one that catches your eye and fits your budget.

 There are basically two types of benches:

-The price of a bench varies from $20 to $60 depending on the type, brand name, and materials used.
+The price of a bench varies from about $20 to $60+ depending on type, brand name, and materials.

 Amps are quite versatile and can be used in a variety of situations, starting from a small band rehearsal and ending with big performances and live events.

-There’re a few things you need to consider before buying a keyboard amplifier including portability, watts, channels, extra features, inputs & outputs, etc.
+There are a few factors you need to consider before buying external speakers including portability, power, input and output channels, extra features, etc.

-If your home isn’t the only place where you’re going to use your piano, you should definitely consider buying a keyboard bag to protect your instrument during transportation and to make it easier to carry it around.
+If your home isn’t the only place where you’ll use your piano, you should definitely consider buying a keyboard bag to protect your instrument during transport and to make it easier to carry around.

-Some manufacturers offer their own branded keyboard bags, other don’t, and in that case, you still have plenty of options from other trusted brands like Gator, Kaces, etc.
+Some manufacturers offer their own branded keyboard bags, while others don’t.
+Regardless, you have many options from other trusted brands like Gator, Kaces, etc.

 Here are my two favorite protective cases for long-distance travel:

-For travel by car, you’ll probably be better off with something more lightweight and less expensive.
+For car travel, you’ll be better off with something lightweight and less expensive.

-Here are the three keyboard bags for light travel I recommend:
+Here are the three keyboard bags I recommend for light travel:

 - 3. Casio PRIVCASE Privia Case